will-head/siteground-travis-deploy/README.md

-# How to deploy from GitHub to SiteGround using Travis
+# How to deploy from GitHub to SiteGround using Travis, Rsync and SSH

 You can use [Travis CI](https://travis-ci.com/) to deploy to [SiteGround](https://www.siteground.com/) - or most Cpanel webhosts that let you use SSH.